ranjabi/fikriranjabi.com/markdowns/how-to-display-ocr-in-react.md

 The result will be like this:
 ![image](https://github.com/ranjabi/fikriranjabi.com/assets/71055612/de2f8f83-ebae-46cb-be69-c45350e0dcf3)

 Add canvas element and style it with absolute position, we also need to add relative position for canvas parent element.
 This is necessary to make sure that the canvas will be on the same position as the image.
+Make sure the size of canvas element is same as the size of the image.

 ```
 import ocrCreditCard from './ocr-credit-card.jpeg'